CSBSJU/CSCI-338/assignments/programming-assignment-1.md

 # Introduction

-The purpose of this assignment is to implement a relatively simple algorithm and experimentally validate its theoretical analysis.
+The purpose of this assignment is to implement an algorithm and experimentally validate its theoretical analysis.

-## Brute force closest pair
+## Efficient closest pair

 You need to write a program that will take as input, a single file containing a list of pairs of points, and output to stdout the closest pair of points among